rackerlabs/support-how-to/content/cloud-servers/disable_http_compression_in_apache.md

        $ sudo /etc/init.d/apache2 restart

-### Disabling HTTP compression using Red Hat or CentOS operating system
+### Disabling HTTP compression by using Red Hat or CentOS operating system

+To disable the compression by using Red Hat&reg; or CentOS&reg;, use the following steps:

 1. Access the main configuraton file:

        $ sudo nano /etc/httpd/conf/httpd.conf

-2. Comment out the below line:
+2. Comment out the following line:

        LoadModule deflate_module modules/mod_deflate.so